kvadou/Template-Engine/README.md

 ## Description

 This is a node CLI that prompts a user to input data about their software engineering team and will output an HTML webpage that displays a summary of each person on the team.
 The application collects information from the user via inquirer and was tested using jest.
+I used test-driven development to ensure all new code commited would pass each of the 17 tests that were provided for this project.

+The completed teamPage.html can be found in the output folder.

 Gif showing the functionality of the application: